Fluoride - the Good, the Bad and the Truth

 What are the benefits of fluoride

-Public water sources and toothpaste and mouthwash include fluoride as a preventative measure against tooth decay.
+In Australia, Public water sources have fluoride in water. and commonly toothpaste and mouthwash include fluoride as a preventative measure against tooth decay.

 Among fluoride's advantages are the following: